 MODIFY `oid` bigint(20) NOT NULL AUTO_INCREMENT;

-This is the “main orders table”, where we hold the customer’s name, email, order date, and whatever is required.
+Then, a table to hold the order details – The customer’s name, email, order date, and whatever is required.

 oid